Kota

 A good example of this would be a chronic disease like diabetes or an injury that left permanent damage.

-Customers with such a medical condition must serve a special pre-existing condition waiting period.
+Customers with such a medical condition must serve a special waiting period for pre-existing conditions.

 How long is the waiting period?